 Clarity and Conflict Reduction are additional advantages.
 By designating an agent, individuals decrease the potential for disputes among family members and healthcare professionals, who might otherwise face disagreements about treatment options.
 The healthcare POA serves as a guiding document, creating a seamless understanding of the patient’s wishes.

-Stress Reduction on families is significant.
+Stress Reduction in families is significant.
 By appointing a trusted person to make decisions, family members experience less emotional strain during challenging medical situations.
 They gain peace of mind knowing that the designated agent’s decisions align with the principal’s stated medical preferences.

 How To Establish A Power Of Attorney In Healthcare